simon-stahlberg/mimir/README.md

-# Mimir: PDDL Parser and Planner Toolkit
+# Mimir: Planner library

-Mimir is a C++ package designed to facilitate the parsing and inspection of Planning Domain Definition Language (PDDL) files.
-With Mimir, you can extract  information from PDDL files and navigate through the parsed representation using an object-oriented approach.
-The package also includes a lifted successor generator, allowing you to implement your own planners with ease.
-Additionally, Mimir provides the functionality to expand the entire state-space, enabling convenient generation of (labeled) datasets for machine learning tasks.
+Mimir is a C++20 planning library for implementing grounded and lifted search algorithms.
+Mimir provides implementations of standard search algorithms such as breadth-first search and AStar search.

-## Supported PDDL Subset
+**Templated design:** The class interfaces are based on static polymorphism through the curiously recurring template pattern (CRTP) to enable heavy compiler optimizations.

-Mimir can handle STRIPS planning problems with negative preconditions and typing.
+**Zero heap-allocations:** Mimir implements a sub-library for serializing objects with fully customizable memory layouts and zero-cost de-serialization.
+Memory is reused and the buffers are moved in memory with zero heap allocations and deallocations.

 ## Getting Started

-### Dependencies
+### Installing the Dependencies

-Loki depends on a fraction of [Boost's](boost.org) header-only libraries (Fusion, Spirit x3, Container), its performance benchmarking framework depends on [GoogleBenchmark](https://github.com/google/benchmark), and its testing framework depends on [GoogleTest](https://github.com/google/googletest).
+Mimir depends on the PDDL parser [Loki](https://github.com/drexlerd/Loki), a fraction of [Boost's](boost.org) header-only libraries (Fusion, Spirit x3, Container), its performance benchmarking framework depends on [GoogleBenchmark](https://github.com/google/benchmark), and its testing framework depends on [GoogleTest](https://github.com/google/googletest).

 We provide a CMake Superbuild project that takes care of downloading, building, and installing all dependencies.